Overview of My Current Telescopes

 For details see page Celestron C5 OTA Information (5" Schmidt-Cassegrain).
 For technical data see below.

 Vespera Pro is an update of the telescope Vespera by the French company Vaonis.
-It can be preordered* since mid-June 2023 on the Vaonis Website.
-Delivery of the telescope is scheduled for May 2024.
-It is also a refractor, the lens again is a quadruplet with 50 mm aperture (like binoculars), but with a focal length of 250 mm (aperture ratio f/5) and with a specially designed "pro" field corrector.
+It could be preordered* since mid-June 2023 on the Vaonis Website.
+Delivery of the telescope was scheduled for May 2024; I received mine on May 8, 2024.
+Like the original Vespera, it is a refractor.
+The lens again is a quadruplet with 50 mm aperture (like binoculars), but with a focal length of 250 mm (aperture ratio f/5) and with a specially designed "pro" field corrector.

-*) Since I already own a high tripod, I decided to go for the simple package without an additional high tripod (2000 EUR instead of 2500 EUR).
+*) Since I already owned a high tripod, I decided to go for the simple package without an additional high tripod (2000 EUR instead of 2500 EUR).

 The Vespera Pro uses a Sony IMX676 Starvis 2 sensor with a resolution of 3536 x 3536 pixels (12.5 MP).
-This delivers a field of view of 1.6° x 1.6°, which makes also the Vespera Pro a small rich field telescope.
+This delivers a field of view of 1.6° x 1.6° (3,2° x 3,2° in mosaic mode = 50 MP), which makes also the Vespera Pro a small rich field telescope.
 Its image scale or sampling rate is 1.65"/pixel, which is much better than that for the original Vespera (2.99"/pixel).
 With a weight of 5 kg and a height of 40 cm, the Vespera Pro has remained light and compact, making it an ideal travel telescope.
 The internal battery lasts for 11 hours, which is quite a long time.

 For details see page Vaonis Vespera Pro - Information.
 For technical data see here.